cornishcoder1/the_paper_lounge/README.md

     - When defining the URL path for this page in blog.urls.py and attempting to render, I was presented with a 404 error.
 This was because ‘add-review’ was being treated as the slug expected by the review_detail view.
 I changed the order of the paths, placing the 'add_review' path above the 'ReviewDetail' path in the URL patterns list.
 This fixed the problem and allowed the page to render.

 - Add Review button not displaying on small screens horizontally.
     - During responsiveness testing, I noticed that the Add Review button was disappearing on small screens, when viewed horizontally.
-To fix this I added a top margin of 50px to allow more room for the button.
+To fix this I added a top margin of 50px to the container below to allow more room for the button.
 The button does slip down from the hero image, but it is functional and still looks presentable.

 - Like icon overlapping with Comments icon on small screens.
     - On small screens the two icons were overlapping, so to remedy this I moved the total number of comments icon and number to the bottom of the comments container.
 This is more visually appealling and fixes the issue of overlap.